 The American Galvanizers Association (AGA) visits campuses across the United States and Canada to educate future architects and engineers about hot-dip galvanized steel.
 Through the Galvanize Your Campus program, students will learn about the hot-dip galvanizing process, design, sustainability, performance, specification, cost, inspection, as well as see the process in action and/or the coating in real world applications.
 The Galvanize Your Campus program includes:

 - On-campus presentations

 - Tours of galvanized projects

-Educating the specifiers and designers of the future is paramount to reverse this trend.
+Educating the specifiers and designers of the future is paramount to the AGA's mission statement.
 The American Galvanizers Association (AGA) is a non-profit trade organization committed to educating current and future architects, engineers, owners, developers, fabricators, and specifiers about hot-dip galvanizing for corrosion control.
 To that end, the AGA has launched an educational initiative exclusively for current architecture and engineering students.